-Eventually, it became crystal clear that I was in the middle of a major life change, a not just a job search.
+Eventually, it became crystal clear that I was in the middle of a major life change, and not just a job search.
 I applied to be a volunteer at Kripalu for the summer, having been there as a guest and begun a yoga practice with a beloved Kripalu teacher-turned-friend.

 And that’s when my quest for meaningful happiness found its expression and community.

-At Kripalu I met people like me, the person who I am deep down inside—yogis, spiritual seekers, peace lovers, and hippies born too late to technically be called hippies.
-I’d found my tribe and I felt at home, staying there for two years to live, work, and breathe in this new lifestyle, which included healthy eating, ecstatic dancing, drumming, chanting, emoting, hiking, howling at the moon, and doing lots of yoga.
+At Kripalu I met people like me, the person I am deep down inside—yogis, spiritual seekers, peace lovers, and hippies born too late to technically be called hippies.
+I’d found my tribe and felt at home, staying there for two years to live, work, and breathe in this new lifestyle, which included healthy eating, ecstatic dancing, drumming, chanting, emoting, hiking, howling at the moon, and doing lots of yoga.
 It didn’t include alcohol, television, junk food, cruising, or partying into the wee hours—things that used to make me “happy.”